casper-ecosystem/cep-78-enhanced-nft/README.md

 # CEP-78: Enhanced NFT standard

 ## Design Goals
-- DApp developer attempting to create an NFT contract should be able to install the contract as is, configured for the specific builtin behavior they want their NFT contract instance to have.
+- DApp developers attempting to create an NFT contract should be able to install the contract as is configured for the specific built-in behavior they want their NFT contract instance to have.
 Must work out of the box.
 - Reference implementation must be straightforward, clear, and obvious.
 - Externally observable association between `Accounts` and/or `Contracts` and `NFT`s they "own".
 - Should be well documented with exhaustive tests that prove all possible combinations of defined behavior work as intended.
-- Must be entirely self-contained within a singular repo, this includes the all code, all tests all relevant Casperlabs provided SDKs, and all relevant documentation.
+- Must be entirely self-contained within a singular repo; this includes all code, all tests, all relevant CasperLabs provided SDKs and all relevant documentation.
 - Must support mainstream expectations about common NFT conventions.
-- A given NFT contract instance must be able to choose when created if it is using a Metadata schema conformant with existing community standards or a specific custom schema which they provide.
+- A given NFT contract instance must be able to choose when created if it is using a Metadata schema conformant with existing community standards or a specific custom schema that they provide.
 - A NFT contract instance must validate provided metadata against the specified metadata schema for that contract.
 - Standardized session code to interact with an NFT contract instance must be usable as is, so that a given DApp developer doesn't have to write any Wasm producing logic for normal usage of NFT contract instances produced by this contract.